coolAlias/StructureGenerationAPI/README.md

 A ready-to-go mod that will help familiarize you with the capabilities and functionality of the Structure Generation Tool.
 There is currently no recipe for the item that spawns structures, so try it in Creative.

-Two structures are included:
+Several structures are included:
+- "Hut" - A highly modified village hut.
+Enter at your own risk.
-- blockArrayNPCBlackSmith - Vanilla blacksmith shop.
+- "Blacksmith" - Vanilla blacksmith shop.
 Thanks to Microjunk for this one!
-- blockArrayNPCHut - A highly modified village hut.
-Enter at your own risk.
+- "Viking Shop" - A cool viking-style shop, but riddled with holes from disuse.
+Credit again to Microjunk.

 These are the controls:

+'Arrow Keys' - up: moves structure away from player; down: moves structure towards/behind player; left / right

 'O' - changes structure's default orientation by 90 degrees.
 This will have the effect of changing which side spawns
       facing the player.

-'I' - toggles between increment and decrement offset values below
+'I' - toggles between increment and decrement y offset

-'X' - offsets the structure's spawn location towards (+) or away (-) from the player

-'Y' - increments or decrements y value to offset spawn location
+'Y' - increments or decrements y offset (i.e. structure will generate further up / down)

-'Z' - offsets the structure's spawn location to the right (+) or left (-) of the player

 'U' - reset x/y/z offsets to 0